SakifX9/Rhythm-Game-Optimisations/Sound Voltex コナステ/Sound Voltex Optimisations.md

 Find your sv6c.exe, right click it, press properties.
 On the properties window click on the compatiblity tab and press "Disable full-screen optimisations"
 ![image](https://user-images.githubusercontent.com/16516667/216706432-e833acaa-fc13-41d5-83d4-21f2142afd22.png)

 What this does is let you run your game in Legacy Flip giving your game exclusive control of the monitor it is on because NVIDIA and older AMD cards do not support Independent Flip on portrait resolutions or 2nd monitors and will make the game run on Composed Flip.
-I am not sure if this is a problem on newer AMD cards when playing the game as disabling fullscreen optimisations will not even let you load the game on RDNA AMD cards but from what the current knowledge I have, the newer AMD cards should allow Independent Flip on portrait resolutions.
-If you have an RDNA AMD card and want to help me test, let me know!
+Newer AMD cards were able to access the appropriate flip model with Fullscreen Optimisations turned on but AMD has removed it in a recent driver update so I suggest playing the game on horizontal mode in windows but set vertical in the game settings for Radeon 5xxx GPU and newer.

 If you want more information how flip model works you can view this [diagram](https://wiki.special-k.info/Presentation_Model#bitblt-d3d11)